What is eCommerce logistics?

 Creativity

 Covid has changed the way we look at business forever.
 Things changed overnight, and people started stockpiling essential items.
 So many consumers were quarantined and were unwilling to leave their homes.
-More shoppers are looking at ecommerce businesses for fulfilling their essential needs.
+More shoppers are looking at eCommerce businesses for fulfilling their essential needs.
 Some businesses noticed more orders than ever before.
 Others saw their orders decline.
 Here are some tips on how you can get creative with logistics during a pandemic:

 Businesses can never be prepared for something like this, but they must be creative in responding quickly to the environment.